A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 Will the parents get a bigger settlement if the driver who caused the child’s death was driving for Uber, Lyft or a delivery service (like those above) as opposed to someone driving their own car for pleasure who is insured with GEICO or USAA?

 All things equal, the settlement will be much bigger.
+(Therefore, the parents should hire an Uber accident lawyer).
 This assumes that the driver was engaged in a ride, or making an active delivery.

 Insurance companies like GEICO, USAA and State Farm tend to sell smaller BIL insurance policies.